drdv/yahtzee/README.md

 # Notes

-Personally I don't like playing with Yahtzee bonuses and Joker rules so they are not implemented (even thought they are simple to include).
+Personally I don't like playing with "Yahtzee bonuses" and "Joker rules" so they are not implemented (even thought they are simple to include).
+I use only one bonus (see `yahtzee-compute-bonus`).
 Furthermore, note that some scores differ from the official ones.
-Changing all this can be done by simply modifying the corresponding functions in the definition of the `yahtzee-fields-alist`.
+Changing all this can be done by simply modifying the corresponding functions in the definition of `yahtzee-fields-alist`.